aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     socket.send(JSON.stringify({nickname: '', message: ''}))
     ```

-    Front-end validation is a usability feature.
-Back-end validation is a security feature.
+    Front-end validation is a usability feature; back-end validation is a security feature.

-    While there’s much we would have to implement in a read-world chat app (like rate limiting, blacklists, etc.), let’s at least add server-side validation to our basic example to prevent messages with missing nicknames and message text from being broadscast to everyone in the room.
+    While there’s much we would have to implement in a real-world chat app (like rate limiting, blacklists, etc.), let’s at least add server-side validation to our basic example to prevent messages with missing nicknames and message text from being broadscast to everyone in the room.

-    The final listing of the chat server, with this final change highlighted, is below:
+    Here’s the final listing of the chat server, with this new feature highlighted:

     <div class='final-code-listing'>
     {{< highlight js >}}